PGRacing/PDM/README.md

 5. Add SWO pin
 6. Current sensors output should be collected by one ADC !!! - for eg. ADC3 (change pinout)
 7. Add clamping diodes on current sensor to allow lower range current detecion
+8. Selection and redirection od IO is not imporant